Previous Issue

 Abstract

 The conservation of experimental building materials that were introduced during the 20th-century currently represents one of the main challenges in building restoration.
-Fair-faced concrete is especially affected by durability problems and requires careful assessment to implement effective conservation methods, even more [...]
+Fair-faced concrete is especially affected by durability problems and requires careful assessment to implement effective conservation methods, even more so when [...]
 Read more.

 The conservation of experimental building materials that were introduced during the 20th-century currently represents one of the main challenges in building restoration.
 Fair-faced concrete is especially affected by durability problems and requires careful assessment to implement effective conservation methods, even more so when the building has artistic and expressive value.
 In addition, the literature in this field is still limited and case studies are very rare.
 In this paper, the Partisan Ossuary Monument, a brutalist monument at the Certosa of Bologna, was studied and analysed in order to find the most effective restoration techniques, especially for its concretes, which have a particularly expressive texture.
 The aim was to combine both the preservation of the aesthetics and functional quality of the building with the use of existing technologies in this field.
 Firstly, archive research was carried out to discover the original building techniques and the materials used.
 The literature on the Monument was studied to unveil the expressive role given to the concretes’ surface finishing.
 Then, after an on-site investigation, all the materials used in the Monument and the degradation processes were analysed and mapped out.
 Significant samples of the Monument were manually collected whilst limiting invasiveness.
 Then, diagnostic tests were carried out to identify the causes of degradation and to comprehend the nature of certain superficial finishes.
 Several techniques were used, i.e., X-ray diffraction, optical microscopy, and FT-IR spectrometry.
 Finally, guidelines were drafted for possible future restoration, merging all the results from the previous phases of this study with compliance with heritage structures’ restoration requirements.
 Many technologies commonly used for the repair of concrete structures could not be applied to this Monument due to its features.
 Hence, new solutions were studied and proposed.
 The results obtained may contribute to an increased awareness of the need to restore 20th-century heritage buildings in order to limit degradation and partial reconstruction.
 Many concrete heritage buildings of this period suffer from the same problems, and this paper could offer an important starting point for future research.
 Full article